ContainerSSH/ContainerSSH/.github/pull_request_template.md

----
-name: Bug fix
-about: Fix a bug
-title: ''
-labels: bug
-assignees: janoszen
----

-## Please describe the bug you have fixed
+## Please describe the change you are making

 ...